learn-co-curriculum/java-mod-1-your-first-java-program/README.md

 ## Executing a simple Java program

-- Open up IntelliJ Community Edition.
+- Launch IntelliJ Community Edition.
   - When you first open IntelliJ Community Edition after installing it, you will see the following screen: